Corporate Training 101: The Basics

 Cons

-- Higher cost-per-learner than other methods
+- Higher cost per learner than other training methods

-- Requires dedicated space and instructors
+- Requires dedicated space and trainers

-- No standardized learning experience
+- No standardized training experience

-- Quality can vary depending on instructor
+- Quality can vary depending on the instructor

-- Limited number of learners per session
+- A limited number of learners per session

 2. Virtual instructor-led classroom training (VILT)